Updated, May 2025

 Businesses handling SPI must implement stricter security measures, provide clear notice of SPI collection and use, and offer consumers ways to exercise their SPI rights.
 The CPRA gives consumers the right to know what SPI a business collects about them and limits a business’s use and disclosure of their SPI to essential business purposes.

 The CPRA significantly altered the privacy landscape by removing the blanket exemptions for employee and business-to-business (B2B) data.
 While not fully covered, the CPRA now extends certain privacy rights to employees, job applicants, and contractors.
-Information like emergency contact details and HR-related data can now fall under the CCPA/CPRA scope.
+Information such as emergency contact details and HR-related data can now fall under the scope of the CCPA/CPRA.
 This change gives the covered categories of individuals the right to know what personal information is collected and how it’s used, request correction of inaccurate information, delete certain personal information and request the limit of the use of sensitive personal information.

-In addition to this, information collected in business-to-business transactions, such as names, job titles, and contact information of business representatives, now enjoys limited protection.
+Additionally, information collected in business-to-business transactions, such as names, job titles, and contact details of business representatives, now enjoys limited protection.
 Businesses are obligated to provide notice at collection regarding the categories of information collected and the purposes of its use, and individuals have the right to opt out of the sale and sharing of their B2B information.

-Certain exemptions remain in place for both employee and B2B data, particularly for information necessary to fulfill the employment or business relationship.
+Certain exemptions remain in place for both employee and B2B data, particularly for information necessary to fulfil the employment or business relationship.

 Identify all types of personal information you collect, store, and process.
 Pay special attention to the sources of PI (customers, employees, business contacts, etc.), types of PI (identifiers, commercial information, etc.), and whether you collect any SPI.

-Categorize all PI according to CCPA/CPRA definitions.
+Categorise all PIs according to CCPA/CPRA definitions.
 Designate any SPI, ensuring it receives heightened protection.
 Mark any employee or B2B data now falling under partial regulation.

 Implement stricter security measures for sensitive personal information.
 Consider encryption, access controls, and incident response plans.

-Prepare to respond to consumer requests with the extended privacy rights to employee and B2B data related to access, deletion, and limiting SPI use.
+Prepare to respond to consumer requests with extended privacy rights for employee and B2B data, including access, deletion, and limiting SPI use.

 This blog post has outlined the various categories of PI and the special protections afforded to sensitive personal information (SPI).
 However, applying these definitions to your specific business practices can be challenging.